 The EcoFlow Delta 1300 is a sleek, stylish power station capable of charging 13 devices simultaneously.
 It hits the mid-price point for indoor generators but far exceeds its competitors in terms of value for money.

 The Delta 1300’s big selling point is its fast charging time.
-Rapid-charge technology means it takes just 1.7 hours to fully charge from the mains – 10 times faster than most other power stations.
+Rapid-charge technology takes just 1.7 hours to fully charge from the mains – 10 times faster than most other power stations.

 EcoFlow claims it can be charged using solar panels in four hours, though given this is for “perfect” conditions, it’s reasonable to expect it’ll take a little longer.

-As it holds its charge for up to a year, this is an excellent option if you don’t want to have to worry about having to charge batteries every month.
-(Though we’d recommend checking it more than once a year, just to be on the safe side!)
+As it holds its charge for up to a year, this is an excellent option if you don’t want to worry about charging batteries every month.
+(Though we’d recommend checking it more than once yearly to be on the safe side!)

 This indoor generator is packed with charging ports, including six AC outlets and two USB-C ports.
 At nearly 31 pounds, you won’t want to carry it far, but it is significantly lighter than comparable power stations.